MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/manage_windows_dockerfile.md

 ### Basic Syntax

 In its most basic form, a Dockerfile can be very simple.
 The following example creates a new image, which includes IIS, and a ‘hello world’ site.
-This example includes comments (indicated with a ‘#’), that explain each line.
-Subsequent sections of this article will detail syntax rules and Dockerfile instructions.
+This example includes comments (indicated with a ‘#’), that explain each step.
+Subsequent sections of this article will go into more detail on Dockerfile syntax rules, and Dockerfile instructions.

 ```none
 # Sample Dockerfile